Apollo 10½: A Space Age Childhood

-Apollo 10½: A Space Age Childhood is a 2022 American animated coming of age comedy-drama film set during the events preceding the Apollo 11 Moon landing, loosely based on the childhood of writer, director, and producer Richard Linklater.
-It presents a fictional tale of a fourth-grader who becomes the first person to land on the Moon and the film stars Glen Powell, Zachary Levi, and Jack Black.
+Apollo 10½: A Space Age Childhood is a 2022 American animated coming of age drama film set during the events preceding the Apollo 11 Moon landing, loosely based on the childhood of writer, director, and producer Richard Linklater.
+It presents a fictional tale of a fourth-grader who becomes the first person to land on the Moon.
+The film stars Glen Powell, Zachary Levi, and Jack Black.

-Linklater, who originally got the idea for the film in 2004, was planning to create the film in live action but instead decided to go with an animation style influenced by Saturday morning cartoons, due to the playful nature of animation.
-Home movies created in Houston, Texas during the 1960s were used for research, and some were also included in the film.
+Linklater, who conceived the film in 2004, planned to film it in live action, but instead pursued an animation style influenced by Saturday morning cartoons due to the playful nature of animation.
+Home movies created in Houston, Texas during the 1960s were used for research with some included in the film.
 Principal photography began in February 2020 at Robert Rodriguez's Troublemaker Studios in Austin, Texas, and wrapped in March 2020.
-Parts of the filming were done in front of the largest green screen in Texas and parts of the film, which were shot in live-action, were animated during post-production using a technique similar to the rotoscoping used in Linklater's Waking Life (2001) and A Scanner Darkly (2006).
+Parts of the filming were done in front of the largest green screen in Texas, while other parts, which were shot in live-action, were animated during post-production using a technique similar to the rotoscoping used in Linklater's Waking Life (2001) and A Scanner Darkly (2006).

 Apollo 10½ premiered at South by Southwest on March 13, 2022, and was released in select theaters on March 24, 2022, before premiering on Netflix on April 1.
 It received positive reviews, with praise for its writing, visuals, and nostalgic feel.